 After a serious car accident, you should focus on your medical care and recovery.
 However, there are time limits that may bar you from filing an injury lawsuit or insurance claim if you wait too long after the crash.
 Because of these “statutes of limitations,” it is important to talk to an attorney about your injury case and get your case filed as soon as you can.
-The Queens car accident lawyers at Sullivan and Galleshaw explain the time limits for filing your car crash claim in Queens.
+A Queens car accident lawyer at Sullivan and Galleshaw explain the time limits for filing your car crash claim in Queens.

 New York’s laws create various “causes of action” for personal injury lawsuits and other civil suits.
 Each of these claims has a “statute of limitations” that dictates how long you have to file the claim.
 Claims filed after the deadline listed in the statute no longer count and may be barred entirely.